sourceant/sourceant/README.md

 STATELESS_MODE=true
 ```

+### Queue Mode

+The application supports different backend modes for processing background jobs, controlled by the `QUEUE_MODE` environment variable.

+-   **`redis` (Default)**: This is the recommended mode for production.
+It uses a persistent Redis queue (`rq`) to handle background tasks.
+This requires a separate `rq` worker process to be running.
+    ```bash
+    # Run the worker for redis mode
+    docker compose exec app rq worker --url redis://redis:6379
+    ```

+-   **`request`**: This mode is suitable for development, testing, or lightweight deployments where setting up Redis is not desired.
+It uses FastAPI's built-in `BackgroundTasks` feature.
+Tasks are tied to the lifecycle of the HTTP request that triggers them and are executed by the web server process after the response has been sent.
+No separate worker is needed.

 ## Setting Up GitHub Webhook
 1. Go to your GitHub repository.
 2. Navigate to **Settings > Webhooks > Add Webhook**.